-If the Board determines that a Shareholder holds insufficient Ordinary Shares to transact with the Company (as determined in accordance with the relevant Share Standard or Minimum Shareholding), that Shareholder may be required to increase their shareholding.
+If the Board determines that a Shareholder holds insufficient Ordinary Shares to transact with the Company (as determined in accordance with the relevant Share Standard or Minimum Shareholding), that Shareholder may be required to increase their shareholding either through the acquisition on market, or allotment, of additional Ordinary Shares.
+Where additional Ordinary Shares are to be issued and allotted by EastPack, the purchase price for such additional Ordinary Shares (being the value determined by the Board based on an independent valuation at the time of issue) is payable as and when determined by the Board.
+The Board's current policy is to give Shareholders who are Growers the choice of paying for such additional Ordinary Shares immediately in cash or over time in instalments by way of a percentage deduction from fruit payments otherwise falling due to the relevant Shareholder.
+Where a Grower elects to acquire additional Ordinary Shares over time in instalments, such shares are expected to be issued as a combination of fully paid and unpaid shares.

-The purchase price for such additional Ordinary Shares (being the value determined by the Board based on an independent valuation at the time of issue) is payable as and when determined by the Board.
-The Board's current policy is to give Shareholders who are Growers the choice of paying for such additional shares immediately in cash or over time by way of a percentage deduction from fruit payments otherwise falling due to the relevant Shareholder.
-Such shares are issued over time as they are paid for.
-Allotment of the additional shares is made under the terms of the Constitution (without the need for the relevant shareholder to submit any application for such shares).
+Allotment of additional Ordinary Shares is made under the terms of the Constitution which in certain circumstances permit the Board to allot shares without the need for any application by or on behalf of the relevant shareholder.

-Similarly, if at any time a Shareholder holds more Ordinary Shares than it is permitted to hold in accordance with the Share Limit then EastPack may require that Shareholder to surrender the excess.
+Similarly, if at any time a Shareholder holds more Ordinary Shares than it is permitted to hold in accordance with the Share Limit then EastPack may require that Shareholder to dispose of the excess, and where the Shareholder fails to do so, arrange for the sale of Ordinary Shares on the Shareholder's behalf.

-See the KIS (page 6) and page 34 below for further detail.
+See the KIS (page 5) and 'Disposal of Ordinary Shares' below for further detail.